 This information is for teenagers and young adults and is about having treatment for thyroid cancer.

-If you're looking for information about thyroid cancer in people of all ages, please see our thyroid cancer information.
+If you're looking for information about thyroid cancer in people of all ages, read our thyroid cancer information.